nm17/cmake_ceserver/README.md

 # cmake_ceserver
 Work in progress project to add CMake to ceserver.

+## Warning
+Trying to use the speedhack or unrandomizer freezes the system on Linux, even without root.

 ## Execution options
   - `-a` Perform module enumeration only for the specified process ID.
   - `-m` If `1` is specified, memory is read and written only with the ptrace privilege, not via the virtual file system.